 What did happen?

-The existing 1965 public amenities comprising of fibro clad building containing a male room with a wc and urinal and a female room were replaced with 4 single use unisex toilets.
+The former public amenities were constructed in 1965and comprised fibro clad building containing a male room with a wc and urinal and a female room were replaced with 4 single use unisex toilets.
 Two toilets cater for persons with disabilities with each room comprising a left and right hand transfer grabrail.
 Two other toilets will be ambulant compliant.

 Sequence of events were: